Analysis and Optimization of Graph Decompositions by Lifted Multicuts: Introduction

 \section{Introduction}

-This note is concerned with the set of all decompositions of a graph (Fig.~\ref{figure:graph-decomposition}).
+This article is about the set of all decompositions (clusterings) of a graph.
 A decomposition of a graph $G = (V,E)$ is a partition $\Pi$ of the node set $V$ such that, for every subset $U \in \Pi$ of nodes, the subgraph of $G$ induced by $U$ is connected.
-This definition of a decomposition of a graph generalizes the definition of a partition of a set, as partitions of sets can be identified with decompositions of complete graphs.
-Roughly analogous to the bijection between the partitions of a set and the equivalence relations on the set is a bijection between the decompositions of a graph and the multicuts of the graph (Fig.~\ref{figure:graph-decomposition}).
-A multicut of $G$ is a subset $M \subseteq E$ of edges such that, for every (chordless) cycle $C \subseteq E$ of $G$, $|M \cap C| \neq 1$.
-The multicut induced by a decomposition is the set of edges that straddle distinct components.

-This note is motivated by a trivial observation: For a partition of a set, the corresponding equivalence relation makes explicit, for every pair of elements, whether these elements are in the same set of the partition.
-For a decomposition of a graph, however, the corresponding multicut makes explicit only for neighboring nodes whether these nodes are in distinct components.
-In order to make explicit also for non-neighboring nodes whether these nodes are in distinct components, we identify every decomposition $\Pi$ of $G$ not with the multicut of $G$ induced by $\Pi$ but with the multicut of a larger graph $G' = (V, E')$, with $E \subseteq E'$, induced by $\Pi$.
-As each decomposition of $G$ is a decomposition of $G'$ but not necessarily the other way around, the multicuts of $G'$ induced by the decompositions of $G$ are, in general, a subset of the multicuts of $G'$ (compare Fig.~\ref{figure:multicut-polytope} and \ref{figure:lifted-multicut-polytope}).

-This note is about the polyhedral geometry of lifted multicuts.
-It builds on more comprehensive studies of the multicut polytope (Def.~\ref{definition:multicut-polytope}) by Gr{\"o}tschel and Wakabayashi \cite{groetschel-1989}, Chopra and Rao \cite{chopra-1993} and Deza and Laurent \cite{deza-1997}.
+An example is depicted in Fig.~\ref{figure:graph-decomposition}.
+Decompositions of a graph arise in practice, as feasible solutions of clustering problems, and in theory, as a generalization of partitions of a set, to which they specialize for complete graphs.